raccoon-wannafly/basic-calculator/README.md

 #A basic calculator

-With utmost basic functions you can find at a calculator.
+A page with a calculator along with its utmost basic functions you can find at a calculator.
 Not much else..